javimosch/updateable-node-app/README.md

 This will:
 - Keep your deployment package small
-- Preserve node_modules between deployments
+- Preserve node_modules between deployments (even for nested project structures)
 - Automatically install any missing dependencies
 - Ensure all required dependencies are present before launching the app